 Most major international carriers offer some form of Wi-Fi access, each with their own pricing plans and features:

 - Emirates: Passengers receive up to 20 megabytes and two hours of Wi-Fi access for free.
 Non-Skywards members pay $9.99 per flight for up to 150 MB or $15.99 per flight for up to 500 MB.
 First-class and business-class Skywards members receive free unlimited access, as do Gold and Platinum Skywards members in economy class.
 Silver Skywards members in economy class pay $4.99 for up to 150 MB or $7.99 for up to 500 MB.
 Blue Skywards members pay $6.99 for up to 150 MB or $10.99 for up to 500 MB.

 - Lufthansa: FlyNet onboard Wi-Fi service is billed by Deutsche Telecom, and Lufthansa Miles & More passengers can exchange miles for internet service.
 One hour of access costs $10 or 3,000 miles.
 Four hours costs $15.50 or 4,500 miles, and full-flight access costs $19 or 5,500 miles.

 - Norwegian Air Shuttle: Norwegian Air Shuttle offers free Wi-Fi service on most of its flights in Europe and between the U.S. and the Caribbean.
 No Wi-Fi access is available on long-haul international flights.

-- Qantas: The Australian airline offers free Wi-Fi service on select domestic flights with plans to expand the number of Wi-Fi-enabled airplanes by the end of 2018.
+- Qantas: The Australian airline offers free Wi-Fi service on select domestic flights with plans to continue expanding its number of Wi-Fi-enabled airplanes.

 - Qatar Airways: Qatar offers access through Oryx One Communications, and rates vary depending on aircraft and flight.